chilts/connect-pgclient/README.md

     connectToDb,
     function(req, res) {
         if ( Math.random() < 0.5 ) {
-            // even though we're not calling node-pg's done(), connect-postgres does it for us even here res.redirect('/');
+            // even though we're not calling node-pg's done(), connect-pgclient does it for us even here res.redirect('/');
         }
         else {